smccracken/scottmccracken.net/_src/work.md

     summary: "After graduating from UVM I landed an internship with their web development team, where I spent time debugging template layout issues and processing images.
 It was a great first experience at how large-scale websites operate."
 ---

 I believe in the core foundations of the web.
-That means writing complaint HTML, progressively enhanced CSS, and presentational JavaScript to build accessible web user interfaces.
+That means writing semantic HTML, progressively enhanced CSS, and presentational JavaScript to build accessible web user interfaces.

 My goal with any new site I build is meet the following criteria: